Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Results

 \subsubsection{Atypical features}

-The star-like features were only found on the cathodes of the samples that were tested at cryogenic temperatures.
-These BDs were counted and linked to each other on both electrodes, as before for regular sites.
+The star-like features were observed exclusively on the cathodes of samples tested at cryogenic temperatures.
+These breakdowns were counted and correlated between both electrodes, similar to the procedure used for regular sites.
+The Table~\ref{tab:statistics} presents statistics comparing the number of atypical features detected at 30~K and 10~K.

-After the initial analysis, a circle was fitted to each star-like spot to estimate the size.
-The comparison of the radii for anode and cathode spots is presented in table \ref{tab:startradii}.
-Figure~\ref{fig:hist_radiuses} includes results from all the features found on the 038-Cu surface where anode-cathode spots could be matched, including star-like spots.
-It shows that the distribution of radii of the BD features on the anode and the cathode changes depending on the region taken into account.
-For the rough circular regions, the difference is most noticeable, 70 - 150 $\mu m$ for cathode vs 50 - 100 $\mu m$ for anode.
-Meanwhile, for the same BD features, the radii for the regions of thin lighter rings, are nearly equal with distribution between 100 - 200 $\mu m$ (fig.~\ref{fig:052_Radii_tlr}).
-Fig.~\ref{fig:052_Radii_AC_star} compares the radii of rough circular regions for typical and star-like BD features, where again the distributions are very similar.
-Only cathode radii are compared, as it is difficult to determine the radii for weak spots on anode side (as shown on fig.~\ref{fig:3a}).
+Following the initial analysis, a circle was fitted to each star-like spot to estimate its size.
+A comparison of the radii of anode and cathode spots is presented in Table~\ref{tab:ratios}.
+Fig.~\ref{fig:hist_radiuses} includes results from all the features found on the Cu052@10K surface where anode-cathode spots could be matched, including star-like spots.
+The results show that the distribution of the BD characteristic radii on the anode and cathode varies depending on the region considered.
+The difference is most noticeable for the rough circular regions, with 70 - 150~$\mu m$ for cathode versus 50 - 100~$\mu m$ for anode.
+Meanwhile, for the same BD features, the radii for the regions of thin lighter outer rings ($tlr_a$ and $tlr_c$) are nearly equal with a distribution between 100 - 200~$\mu m$ (Fig.~\ref{fig:hist_radiuses}(b)).
+The radius distribution of the rougher regions for circular versus star-like spots is similar, as shown in Fig.~\ref{fig:hist_radiuses}(c).